web-infra-dev/rspress/README.md

 ## Contribution

 > **This project is new and under active development.
-Although Rspack can already successfully bundle real world projects, its APIs are not yet stable, and many Webpack plugin hooks have not been implemented yet.
-If you have feedback, questions, or bug reports, please create a GitHub issue.
+Although Rspress can already successfully bundle real world projects, its APIs are not yet stable.If you have feedback, questions, or bug reports, please create a GitHub issue.
 Any contributions are greatly appreciated!**

-Please read the [contributing guide](./CONTRIBUTING.md) and let's build Rspack together.
+Please read the [contributing guide](./CONTRIBUTING.md) and let's build Rspress together.

 ### Code of Conduct